cgay/sandbox/README.rst

 * For writing code with regular expressions in it, Python's r"..." syntax is very nice.
 What about adding something similar to Dylan? e.g., #r"..." or #/.../

+* Better multi-line string support.
+Anything that requires a lot of escaping is a non-starter because it makes it extremely difficult to edit the string in a major way.
+Python's """ is really good because it handles that case well, and I prefer it to what I just found in C++, Lua, Javascript, or Ruby.

 Open Dylan